thb/react-todo-lists/README.md

 # Todo List experiments

-This is a set different versions of todo list applications in React to experiment with different React technologies.
+This is a set of different versions of a todo list application in React to experiment with different React technologies.

 ## Why